VEZY/PlantBiophysics.jl/docs/src/models/photosynthesis.md

 using PlantBiophysics
 ```

-The photosynthesis is, in this package, the process of assimilation of the atmospheric CO₂ by the component.
+The photosynthesis is, in this package, the process of assimilation of the atmospheric CO₂.

 ## Models overview